mklemme/mklemme/README.md

   - Some ASL (American Sign Language)
   - Some Gaeilge (Irish)
 - Started building websites in 3rd grade from scratch & eventually using [#wordpress](https://github.com/topics/wordpress)
-- Stack of choice is Rails & React with SCSSS
+- Stack of choice is Rails & React with SCSS

 ### Projects